OnTheGoSystems/wpml-all-import/readme.txt

 == Description ==

 WP All Import is a plugin enabling import of thousands of post or pages from CSV or XML file.
-This additional extension helps WP All Import to work in language context.
+This additional extension helps WP All Import to work in WPML context.

 You will be able to select language of imported posts and set language relation between posts.